 This course provides comprehensive and detailed information about wine from all the major wine producing countries.
 Emphasis is placed on the history of wine, production characteristics, laws, and purchasing and storing requirements.
 Upon completion, students should be able to determine what wines compliment various cuisines and particular tastes.
+Must be 21 years old or older to take this class.

-240 Advanced Culinary
+CUL 240 Advanced Culinary